 Spectrum PGT-A can reduce the time to pregnancy during IVF, increase pregnancy rates regardless of parental age, and reduce the chance of miscarriage.
 The test can also determine the biological sex of an embryo.
 For parents with additional genetic concerns, Spectrum PGT-A can be performed with PGT-M or PGT-SR using a single biopsy.

 What is mosaicism & can PGT-A detect it?

 Mosaicism is a condition in which some of an embryo’s cells have the expected 46 chromosomes and other cells have aneuploidy.
 It is caused by an error during cell division after fertilization.
 Depending on the type of aneuploidy in the mosaic cells and what proportion of cells are affected, it can lead to miscarriage or cause health conditions during pregnancy and after birth.

 Mosaicism detection requires the use of NGS technology.
-Spectrum PGT-A NGS is a version of Spectrum with this capability.
-Spectrum NGS can only detect mosaicism if the biopsied cells include both normal and aneuploid cells.
+Spectrum PGT-A has this capability.
+Spectrum can only detect mosaicism if the biopsied cells include both normal and aneuploid cells.

 Preimplantation Genetic Testing for Single Gene/Monogenic Conditions (PGT-M)

 Some genetic conditions, such as cystic fibrosis or sickle cell anemia, are caused by inherited genetic changes in one gene—this is why they are often called single gene conditions or monogenic conditions.
 Many of these conditions are known as autosomal recessive conditions—meaning for a baby to potentially inherit the condition, both parents must carry a change in the same gene.